What is an MPO?

 The MPO Board meets about six (6) times per year to accomplish the business of the MPO.
 Normally the meetings are held on the third Monday of the month in the Martin County Commission Chambers.
 There are also several Advisory Committees that meet regularly to discuss issues to be brought before the Board.
 Meeting dates and locations can be found here.

 The importance of the MPO is derived from the value of the Martin County transportation network.
 To ensure this network will function properly in the future, thoughtfully prepared plans and strategies have to be developed and implemented today.
 This work is the responsibility of the MPO.

 How does the MPO affect me?

 The MPO works with citizens and agencies at the Federal, state, and local level to develop a long-range vision for transportation in Martin County.
-In working toward this vision, the MPO program funds for improvement strategies on a four (4) year cycle.
-These strategies have the potential to impact travel patterns and flow, support economic development, and to direct future growth.
-Therefore, your input is critical in developing and sustaining this long-range vision and in identifying strategies to move toward it.
+The outcome of establishing a long-range vision includes the development of the TIP which displays all projects within the five-year program that are scheduled for funding.
+The strategies developed through the LRTP have the potential to impact travel patterns and flow, support economic development, and to direct future growth.
+Therefore, your input is critical in developing and sustaining this long-range vision.

 How is the MPO funded?